 - ALL WHILE WEARING A 20 LB WEIGHTED VEST OR BODY ARMOR

 For your average layperson looking to do The Murph, a weighted vest is a preferred way to add weight.
-Imagine doing pull ups and push ups wearing a backpack!
+But, imagine doing pull-ups and push-ups wearing a backpack!

 Preparing For Hiking

 If you are heading off on a very long day hike or planning to go on a hiking trip where you will be point to point hiking, camping at rest stops, and continuing on, adding weight to your workout is a great idea.

 A friend of mine signed up for a 6-day hiking and camping trip.
 Although she walked and ran a lot, she was ill-prepared to carry everything she needed to survive the trip.